No Fault Divorce Attorney Serving Throughout New York

 No-fault divorces may still involve conflict

 No-fault divorces aren’t always amicable.
 While the filing spouse may not feel it necessary to prove that the divorce was caused by the other spouse committing a serious fault, there may still be substantial disagreement over issues surrounding the split.
 As a result, divorces filed on a no-fault basis may be contested or uncontested.
 If you and your spouse manage to reach a settlement agreement on your own, the divorce is considered uncontested.
 If you are unable to agree on issues such as the division of property or custody, then you may need to have a judge decide these issues in a trial, which makes the divorce contested.
 Contested divorces require legal representation that is seasoned and skillful, both at the negotiating table and in the courtroom.
-For decades, Rusk, Wadlin, Heppner & Martuscello, LLP’s Hudson Valley divorce attorneys have helped spouses obtain fair and equitable divorce settlements, and we can help you achieve a just result in your New York divorce.
+For decades, Rusk, Wadlin, Heppner & Martuscello, LLP’s no fault divorce attorneys have helped spouses obtain fair and equitable divorce settlements, and we can help you achieve a just result in your New York divorce.

 Experienced Legal Representation for No-Fault Divorce in the Hudson Valley